Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Numerical results

 \section{Numerical results}

-In this section we investigate the numerical performance of our new input-tailored approximate moment matching in comparison to the system-theoretic multi-moment matching, the trajectory-based proper orthogonal decomposition, and the method \cite{inproc:fast-nonlin-mor-assoc-trafo}, \cite{art:mor-associated-transform-2016} based on univariate frequency representations.
-We consider three benchmarks, which have been used in literature to test especially, but not exclusively, nonlinear system-theoretic model reduction methods, e.g., \cite{art:quadratic-bilinear-regular-krylov}, \cite{art:quadratic-bililinear-bt2017}, \cite{phd:Gu-mor-nonlinear}, \cite{techrep:two-sided-mm}, \cite{art:two-sided-hermm}, \cite{art:qlmor-gu-2011}.
-Apart from a general performance comparison, certain aspects are further highlighted in the different benchmark tests: The viscous Burgers' equation (Section~\ref{sec:burgers-eq}) is used to demonstrate the applicability of the extensions from Section~\ref{sec:ext-var-appr-app} to handle non-standard input maps.
-The difference of input-tailoring in our method against the use of training trajectories in proper orthogonal decomposition is illustrated on the other two benchmarks.
-On the one hand, different input-scenarios may lead to the same input-tailored expansion, although the solution trajectories differ nonlinearly.
-Such an example is discussed for the Chafee-Infante equation (Section~\ref{sec:chaf-eq}).
-On the other hand, our method is overall less dependent on the input-scenario than the proper orthogonal decomposition, which is showcased for the nonlinear RC-ladder (Section~\ref{subsec:RC-eq}).
-A discussion on the difference and computational advantage of our approach to \cite{inproc:fast-nonlin-mor-assoc-trafo}, \cite{art:mor-associated-transform-2016} concludes Section~\ref{subsec:RC-eq} and the numerical section.
+In this section we numerically investigate the performance of our new input-tailored approximate moment matching method in comparison to existing Galerkin-type reduction methods, such as the system-theoretic multi-moment matching, the trajectory-based proper orthogonal decomposition, and the method on univariate frequency representations proposed in \cite{inproc:fast-nonlin-mor-assoc-trafo}, \cite{art:mor-associated-transform-2016}.
+Three benchmark examples are considered, which have been used in literature on nonlinear system-theoretic model reduction methods, e.g., \cite{art:quadratic-bilinear-regular-krylov}, \cite{art:quadratic-bililinear-bt2017}, \cite{phd:Gu-mor-nonlinear}, \cite{techrep:two-sided-mm}, \cite{art:two-sided-hermm}, \cite{art:qlmor-gu-2011}.
+Apart from a general performance study, certain aspects are further highlighted in the different benchmark tests: The handling of non-standard input maps is demonstrated for the viscous Burgers' equation (Section~\ref{sec:burgers-eq}), the treatment of non-trivial initial conditions is showcased for the Chafee-Infante equation (Section~\ref{sec:chaf-eq}).
+We illustrate the difference between input-tailoring in our method and the use of training trajectories in proper orthogonal decomposition.
+On the one hand, different input-scenarios may lead to the same input-tailored expansion, although the solution trajectories differ nonlinearly, as discussed for the Chafee-Infante equation.
+On the other hand, our method is overall less dependent on the input-scenario, as showcased for the nonlinear RC-ladder (Section~\ref{subsec:RC-eq}).
+A discussion on the difference and computational advantage of our approach to \cite{inproc:fast-nonlin-mor-assoc-trafo}, \cite{art:mor-associated-transform-2016} concludes this section.